 I told the foregoing sailing story to make a comparison of the early days with the modern equipment they have for navigating today.
 I have great respect for a captain like this with his watch and magnetic compass and his great wealth of knowledge.
 He could smell his way through the fog.

 There are many sailing stories which detail the legends of the men who sailed the Great Lakes.
-As winter brings its curtain of ice and snow down on Georgian Bay, I often look out and try and imagine the frenzy of this time of year a century ago as the ships entered and departed their port with the final shipments of the season.
+As winter brings its curtain of ice and snow down on Georgian Bay, I often look out and try and imagine the frenzy of this time of year more than a century ago as the ships entered and departed their port with the final shipments of the season.
 My admiration for their courage and strength grows as I feel the temperature dropping and see the blue of the water growing darker until it is almost black.